 Remember, you should be optimizing every page of your site separately.

 A web page about “salmon” is all about “salmon”.
-The title of the web page should be “salmon”, the content talks about “salmon” (not any other food); the meta descriptions is about “Salmon” only.
+The title of the web page should be “salmon”, the content talks about “salmon” (not any other food); the meta descriptions are about “Salmon” only.

 You will now have a much better chance of being found by a search engine for the search term “salmon”.